 Please note, the EEVblog does not do paid reviews, and does not accept just any product for review.
 It has to be interesting to me personally, and appropriate for the EEVblog audience.
 I get a lot of requests for reviews and turn down the majority of them.

 I’m sure your $50,000 ultra niche doofalinkle widget analyser, or $50 WiFi Arduino add-on shield is a really great product, but it’s likely not an appropriate product for a general interest review.
 Nor are consumer products, this is not a consumer gadget review channel.

 The mailbag address is below.
-But if you are sending by courier, they cannot deliver to PO Boxes, so contact me for a real address and phone number for the courier.
+But if you are sending by courier that cannot deliver to PO Boxes then contact me for a real address and phone number for the courier.

 IT’S MY BLOG, I MAKE THE RULES:

 1) I love to point out everything negative I can about a product as well as the positives, and that is one of the reasons my reviews are so popular.
 If you can’t handle that or having your product or company rightfully called out when something is wrong with it (or can’t handle strong opinions), then send it to one of the established magazine sites and they’ll bend over backward to simply regurgitate your marketing copy to a pathetic dwindling audience.

 2) If your product fails in some way, it will make it onto the video for all the world to see, I won’t hide it and let you secretly fix it as if nothing happened.
 That has happened to many of the major manufacturers who have sent equipment in for review.
 But what most marketing people would consider a public relations nightmare has in fact turned into a massive positive result for the company when customers see the company pro-actively responding to real issues.
 Things fail, and mistakes happen, engineers understand that.
 If you want exposure on the biggest electronics blog on the internet, you have to take a risk and believe in your product and your customer service to fix any issues.